Core rules

 Critical Success and Failure

-• Attacks roll an additional damage die.
+- Attacks roll an additional damage die and ignore the enemy armor.

 Aid